 Debtor - someone that owes money to your business.
 These will typically be customers who don't pay you immediately on receiving the goods or service.
 These are also called Trade Receivables in Xero and other accounting software.

-Director - An officially names individual who is responsible for a limited company.
+Director - An officially named individual who is responsible for a limited company.

 Directors Loan Account - An account held within a limited company that monitors and records how much money is owed to or by a director of the company.
 Sometimes called a Directors Current Account.